Skip to content

 select 1 as __key, 2 as dummy, 2 as __order_duplicate_by_desc

-SCD2 header-line change points with header closure (order_id × order_line_id)
+SCD2 header-line change points (example)

 with